Storms leave 340,000 without internet, cable in Iowa/Illinois

-WATERLOO — Heavy storms and high winds that largely spared Northeast Iowa nonetheless have caused outages in everything from cell phones to cable TV in the Cedar Valley even a day later.
+WATERLOO — Northeast Iowa avoided the widespread property damage from the huge storm that crippled much of Iowa and the Midwest, but the derecho did cause outages in everything from cellphones to cable TV in the Cedar Valley.

+It also caused disruptions to 911 emergency services across Northeast Iowa, including Black Hawk County.
+And cable and satellite TV viewers of KWWL-TV and KCRG-TV were without those stations Tuesday.

-A derecho that whipped through the midsection of Iowa on Monday snapped four different telephone poles in and around Cedar Rapids, cutting power along with phone and fiber lines, said Mediacom spokesperson Thomas Larsen.
+The storm Monday snapped poles in and around Cedar Rapids, cutting power along with phone and fiber lines, said Mediacom spokesperson Thomas Larsen.

-Those multiple cuts to the fiber lines took out the redundancy built into Mediacom’s system, meaning that even when the power was restored, fiber couldn’t be rerouted.
+Those cut lines took out the redundancy built into Mediacom’s system, and when the power was restored fiber couldn’t be rerouted.

-That affected a much larger range of customers than just in Cedar Rapids.

 “Usually, you’ll have these where it’s isolated to a market,” Larsen said.
 “This was basically the width of a state, crossing two states.”

-About 340,000 customers in Iowa and Illinois were offline as of Tuesday morning, Larsen said.
+About 340,000 customers in Iowa and Illinois were offline Tuesday, Larsen said.

-Because of the number and severity of the cuts, Larsen had no timeline for when service would be restored to all customers.
-He said crews were called in from other states to fix the lines, noting they had to wait until the power companies brought power back first.
+Larsen had no timeline for when service will be restored to all customers.
+He said crews were called in from other states to fix the lines, but they had to wait until utility companies restored power first.

 “We’re scrambling to get all that back online,” he said.

-He said cell phone customers are likely to experience “intermittent” outages in the meantime, noting it didn’t much matter which cell phone carrier you had.
+Cellphone customers are likely to experience “intermittent” outages in the meantime, no matter which cellphone carrier you have.

 “All of our networks — cellular, phone and cable companies — we’re sort of interconnected,” Larsen said.
 “They could all ride on the exact same fiber, which is a little-known secret.”

-Waterloo itself didn’t see many effects of the storm, which only registered 0.18 inches of rain and 40 miles per hour wind at the Waterloo Airport, said National Weather Service meteorologist Rod Donavon.
+Waterloo didn’t see much damage from the storm, which dropped just 0.18 inches of rain with 40 miles-per-hour winds at the Waterloo Airport, said National Weather Service meteorologist Rod Donavon.

-Power outages here also weren’t “very high” in the Cedar Valley compared to areas south of here, said MidAmerican spokesperson Geoff Greenwood.
-He said crews from this area were sent to hard-hit Quad-Cities, Iowa City and Des Moines to assist in getting power restored.
+Power outages were tame in the Cedar Valley compared with areas south of here, said MidAmerican spokesperson Geoff Greenwood.
+Crews from this area were sent to the hard-hit Quad-Cities, Iowa City and Des Moines to assist in getting power restored.
+Nearly 450,000 customers were without power Monday night.

+Some 911 services in Black Hawk County were affected by lingering communication outages, according to the Sheriff’s Office.

 Be the first to know